top of page

 For New Year’s Eve, we escaped into the open arms of the Lake District.
 No crowds, no countdown clock, just the vast sky above us.
 Stargazing as the year turned felt quietly profound.
 The stars didn’t celebrate with fireworks, but they watched, steady and ancient, as we stepped into something new.

 New Year’s Day brought family, smiles, and familiar warmth in Keswick.
-We gathered, caught up, and let the day unfold gently before heading to a pub, where a crackling open fire waited for us.
+We gathered, caught up, and let the day unfold gently before heading to a pub, where a crackling open fire awaited us.
 Tea tasted better there.
 Time slowed again.
 The kind of moment that settles into memory without asking.

 We wrapped up our journey in Liverpool, a city that knows how to leave an impression.
 We visited Quirky Quarter, an immersive experience done completely differently, and had a great time getting lost in it.
 That evening, we found a fantastic place to eat on Renshaw Street, where the food was outstanding and the atmosphere relaxed and welcoming.
-The next day, we explored the Liverpool World Museum, which truly has something for everyone, before squeezing in a wander around the Albert Dock.
-Water, brick, history, and culture

 The joy of travelling by campervan is never quite knowing what’s waiting around the next corner.
 One day you’re wrapped up in the hustle and bustle of a city, the next you’re surrounded by woodland or staring out at a wide, quiet sea.